Mercury13/unicodia/develop.md

     * Run it, check if the block was extended/shrunk
     * Write that to ``UcBlocks.cpp``
       * Sample: during U2…16 three blocks were extended (Tibt, Ahom, Egyp format) and one shrunk (Tang supp)
-	* As an alternative, you may check what changed in NEWEST Blocks.txt, as older data is already logged
+	* As an alternative, you may check what changed in NEWEST Blocks.txt, as older data is already written
   * Decapitalization rules: “LATIN CAPITAL LETTER A” → “Latin capital letter A”
     * They are in ``AutoBuilder/data.cpp``
-	* See Decapitalization rules below
+	* See _Decapitalization rules_ below
     * Of course, run AutoBuilder
     * Always compare before and after with some diff tool!
 Heal one thing and hurt another — that’s frequent!
     * Copy CPP files again